pachterlab/CJP_2025/README.md

-A repository to recreate the figures in the following manuscripts:
+This repository contains the code to reproduce the results and figures in the following manuscripts:

 ```bibtex